wikhung/CNN-Tensorflow/README.md

-Submission for Deep Learning Foundation Nanodegree - Project 2
+# Deep Learning Foundation Nanodegree - Project 2

+With this notebook, I implemented convolutional neural network (CNN) with maxpooling layers using tensorflow.